MicrosoftDocs/ATADocs/ATPDocs/other-alerts.md

 ---
-title: Microsoft Defender for Identity other security alerts
+title: Other security alerts
-description: This article explains Microsoft Defender for Identity alerts issued when other attacks are detected against your organization. ms.date: 05/10/2022 ms.topic: conceptual
+description: This article explains Microsoft Defender for Identity alerts issued when other attacks are detected against your organization. ms.date: 01/18/2023 ms.topic: conceptual
 ---

-# Other alerts
+# Other security alerts

 Typically, cyberattacks are launched against any accessible entity, such as a low-privileged user, and then quickly move laterally until the attacker gains access to valuable assets.
 Valuable assets can be sensitive accounts, domain administrators, or highly sensitive data. [!INCLUDE [Product long](includes/product-long.md)] identifies these advanced threats at the source throughout the entire attack kill chain and classifies them into the following phases: